seanrobenalt/good_receipt/README.md

 ### Creating a Receipt

-To create a receipt you'll need to pass your data in specific format to the `GoodReceipt::Receipt` class.
+To create a receipt you'll need to pass your data in a specific format to the `GoodReceipt::Receipt` class.
 If your data is not structured correctly, an error will be thrown with exactly what's expected.
 Here's an example:

 ```ruby
 receipt_data = {